vidurb/mm-test-exercise/README.md

 ## Usage

 - Run `npm ci` to install dependencies
+- Create a `.env` file with environment variables as shown in `.env.example`.
+All variables are required.
 - Run `npm run dev` to start the server on port 9000 with hot reloading enabled, or `npm run prod` to start the server without hot reloading.